weltond/DataStructure/LeetCode/linkedlist/19-Remove-Nth-Node-From-End-of-List.md

 - Could you do this in one pass?
 ## Answer
 ### Method 1 - :rocket: 0ms

+- Take care of the situation when `n` equals to the size of the linkedlist.

 #### Approach 3

 ```java